davidraker/volttron-platform-driver/docs/source/platform-driver-agent.rst

 configured devices and publishes it to the message bus, generally on a specified interval.
 It also features a number of RPC endpoints for getting and setting points on devices.

-The Platform Driver creates a driver instance for each :ref:`device configuration <Device-Configuration-File>` in the platform driver's configuration store.
-While running, the driver periodically polls data from the device and publishes it to the message bus.
-The driver additionally handles ad-hoc read and write requests issued by RPC through the :ref:`Actuator <Actuator-Agent>` or Platform Driver agents.
-When device configurations are removed from the store, the corresponding driver instance is also removed by the Platform Driver.

-Actual communication with devices is handled by the driver's "Interface" class.
-An Interface is a Python class which serves to handle communication with the device.
-Interfaces wrap protocol-specific functionality in standard methods to be used by the driver.
-Information on developing new driver interfaces can be found on :ref:`the driver development page <Driver-Development>`.
+The Platform Driver uses :ref:`device configuration files <Device-Configuration-File>` in the platform driver's configuration store to set up driver instances for each unique device controller on the network.
+The agents also builds a polling schedule on which to retrieve data from the device and publish it to the message bus.
+The driver additionally handles ad-hoc read and write requests issued by RPC.

 .. note::